leehuk/factorio-tnfp/README.md

 ### QoL Mode vs TNfP Mode
 This mod is designed to work both as a pure Quality of Life mod or in TNfP mode with more advanced dispatch functionality.

-For players who prefer pocket trains or borrowing trains from the network this mod provides access to QoL enhancements such as a quick station selection dialog, together with the ability to dispatch the current train to any rail segment from the map view via a new temporary station.
+For players who prefer pocket trains or borrowing trains from the network this mod provides access to QoL enhancements such as a quick station selection dialog and the ability to dispatch the current train to a rail segment from the map view via a new temporary station.

-In TNfP mode the player can designate one or more train stops as TNfP stations and can then dispatch a train automatically from those stations to any train stop near them, or to any rail segment near them via the TNfP Rail Tool.
+In TNfP mode the player can mark one or more train stops as TNfP stations and then automatically dispatch trains from those stations to any train stop near them, or to a rail segment near them via the TNfP Rail Tool.
 Once they board, this can automatically trigger the station selection dialog.

 ### Shortcut Bar and Input Hotkeys
 TNfP provides two additional shortcuts, both of which have input hotkeys: